reeagbo/Jassco/Technical Description.md

     }*

 ## System calls
-There are specific non-JS calls supported by the system:
+There are specific non-JS calls supported by the system.
+Note that, against JS standard, these methods are not case sensitive.

-- "read" allows reading keyboard and saving its contents to a variable:
+**read** allows reading keyboard and saving its contents to a variable:
   Example: read (string1), will read a string from the keyboard and store it string1 variable.

-- Calls to console have limited support:
+**console**.
+Calls to console have limited support:
 	  - "console.log" is supported.
 	  - some other non-JS methods have been added to simplify logging different varable types in the screen:
-    - **console.logstring**:
+		    - **.logstring**:
       			Example:
       			console.logstring("hello"), similar to console.log, but without line feed.
-    - **console.lognumber**:
+    	            - **.lognumber**:
       			Example:
       			console.lognumber(55), will log "55" in the screen.
-    - **console.logchar**:
+    		    - **.logchar**:
       			Example:
       			console.logchar("h"), will log "h" in the screen.
 This method may seem redundant, but it comes very handy as it allows us to print values stored as bytes.
+	 	    - **.clear** clears the screen including attributes, using the ROM routine.
     Note: all of these method support variables, and numeric ones support expressions.

-- **keydown** event (to read keys from keyboard) is supported.
+**keydown** event (to read keys from keyboard) is supported.
 Note that running this event keeps the program wating until a key is pressed.
 Example:
 *function use_inp(key) {
     if (key == "a") {